Hinduism in the United States: Hindu temples in America

 The Vedanta Society was responsible for building the earliest temples in the United States, starting in 1905 with the Old Temple in San Francisco, but they were not considered formal temples.
 The earliest traditional mandir in the United States is Shiva Kartikeya Temple in Concord, California.
 It was built in 1957 and is known as Palanisamy Temple.
 It is one of the few temples run by public elected members.
 The Maha Vallabha Ganapathi Devastanam, owned by the Hindu Temple Society of North America in Flushing, New York, was consecrated on July 4, 1977.
+It is estimated that there are over 1,000 Hindu temples across the United States.